chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

 Only the upper wall boundary moves in the x direction with a constant velocity (:math:`u = 1` m/s) while the other boundaries are static.
 We will discuss later in this example the meaning of the ID of the boundary conditions used in this figure.

 We first investigate this case at a Reynolds number of 400 for which a steady-state solution can be easily obtained.
-Later, we will increase this Reynolds number to 7500 and leverage some of the advanced functionnalities of Lethe to reach a steady-state solution.
+Later, we will increase this Reynolds number to 7500 and leverage some of the advanced functionalities of Lethe to reach a steady-state solution.